rtk-incubator/rtk-query/docs/concepts/queries.md

 By default, RTK Query ships with [`fetchBaseQuery`](../api/fetchBaseQuery), which is a lightweight [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) wrapper that automatically handles request headers and response parsing in a manner similar to common libraries like `axios`.

-> Depending on your environment, you may need to polyfill `fetch` with `node-fetch` or `cross-fetch` if you choose to use `fetchBaseQuery` or `fetch` on it's own.
+> Depending on your environment, you may need to polyfill `fetch` with `node-fetch` or `cross-fetch` if you choose to use `fetchBaseQuery` or `fetch` on its own.

 ### Performing queries with React Hooks

 If you're using React Hooks, RTK Query does a few additional things for you.
-The primary benefit is that you get a render-optimized hook that allows you to have 'background fetching' as well as derived booleans for convenience.
+The primary benefit is that you get a render-optimized hook that allows you to have 'background fetching' as well as [derived booleans](#query-hook-return-types) for convenience.

 Hooks are automatically generated based on the name of the `endpoint` in the service definition.
 An endpoint field with `getPost: builder.query()` will generate a hook named `useGetPostQuery`.